CorentinPresvots/MMC-with-Rate-Constraint/README.md

 Refer to the detailed sections in the paper for further explanation of each method’s parameters and performance considerations.

+---

 ## Explanation of `main.py`

+The main code handles the compression process for each window by:
+1. Using the selected encoding method to compress the samples within a window.
+2. Producing a binary frame that represents the compressed signal.
+3. The decoder then reconstructs the original signal from this binary frame.

 `main.py` is designed to encode selected voltage and current signals using a multiple-model coding (MMC) approach.
 The signals and various parameters can be adjusted directly within the script to tailor the encoding process.

-### Signal Selection and Phases
-By default, the script uses 12 three-phase voltage signals identified as `85, 91, 98, 176, 189, 195, 282, 287, 316, 337, 371, 380` from the [Data_S](https://github.com/rte-france/digital-fault-recording-database) dataset.
-These signals are chosen because they correspond to faults.
-Each signal is one second long and sampled at 6400 Hz, resulting in a total of 100 non-overlapping 20 ms windows per signal.

-- The number of signals to encode is controlled by `nb_signal`.
-- The number of phases (voltage or current) is specified with `nb_phase`.
-  - For example, `nb_phase=3` encodes only the three voltage phases of each signal.
-  - Setting `nb_phase=6` encodes both three voltage phases and three current phases for all 12 signals.
+---

 ### Key Parameters

+#### Data Source and Parameters
+By default, the code uses 12 three-phase voltage signals from the [Data_S](https://github.com/rte-france/digital-fault-recording-database) dataset.
+These signals are selected because they correspond to known faults.
+Each signal is one second long and sampled at 6400 Hz, resulting in 100 non-overlapping 20 ms windows per signal.

+- **Number of signals:** The number of signals to encode is controlled by `nb_signal`.
+- **Number of phases:** Specified by `nb_phase`:
+  - `nb_phase=3` processes only the three voltage phases.
+  - `nb_phase=6` includes both the three voltage phases and three current phases for all 12 signals.
+- **Number of windows (`nb_w`):** By default, the first 50 windows of each signal are encoded.
+This can be adjusted to process more or fewer windows per signal.
-- **Window Size (N):** Each window is by default 128 samples long.
-This can be modified by changing the `N` value in the script.
+- **Window Size (`N`):** Each window is set to 128 samples by default.
+This can be adjusted by modifying `N` in the script.

-- **Number of Coded Windows (nb_w):** The number of windows to be encoded is set to 50 by default.
-Adjusting `nb_w` controls how many windows per signal are processed.
+#### For Rate Constraint

-- **Maximum Bit Rate (n_tot):** The total bit rate allocated for encoding each window is set to 128 bits (equivalent to 1 bit/sample) by default.
-You can modify $n_tot$ to explore different encoding rates.
+- **Maximum Bit Rate (`n_tot`):** The total bit rate allocated for encoding each window is 128 bits (equivalent to 1 bit per sample) by default.
+You can modify `n_tot` to explore different encoding rates.

-### Model Selection
+#### For Model Compression
-- The set of models ($\mathcal{M}$) used in the encoding process is initialized in the main code.
+- The set of models ($\mathcal{M}$) is initialized in the main code.
+You can exclude certain medels by commenting the coesponding lines in the main code.
-- Adding or removing models is as simple as commenting or uncommenting lines where the models are defined.
+- It is also possible to add polynomial models of degree 0 to 14, as well as sample predictive models with different orders and values for $\eta$.
+- You can also consider other models by modifying the initialization in the main code, particularly by adjusting the values in $p_{\boldsymbol{\theta}^{m}}$ to reflect different *a-priori* distributions.

-### Residual Compression Methods
+#### For Residual Compression Methods
-- Residual compression methods ($\mathcal{L}$) are also initialized in the main code.
-- You can exclude certain methods by commenting the corresponding lines in the initialization section.
+- The set of residual compression methods ($\mathcal{L}$) are also initialized in the main code.
+You can exclude certain methods by commenting the corresponding lines in the main code.

+---

 ### Compression Techniques
 There are multiple encoding methods available in `main.py`, each offering a different balance between computational complexity and compression performance.
 Depending on your computational resources and the desired compression quality, you can select one of the following methods: